Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Introduction

-A few existing empirical studies that \bihui{are conducted} to understand practitioners' perceptions of energy consumption.
-For instance, prior studies~\citep{Pang, Manotas} perform online user surveys \bihui{ with 122 and 464} self-identified practitioners, respectively.
-The targeted subjects are experienced practitioners \bihui{(e.g., developers and testers)} across various application domains~\citep{Manotas}.
-The studies report that 65\% of the practitioners on Reddit are aware \bihui{of} that energy usage is a crucial factor in evaluating the quality of software products~\citep{Pang}, and practitioners are willing to sacrifice other requirements to reduce energy consumption~\citep{Manotas}.
-However, both studies survey practitioners' opinions on energy consumption without examining the specific barriers that practitioners face in their actual development activities (e.g., the specific questions they ask regarding energy issues).
-The most similar work to ours is by~\citet{Pinto} who study 325 \bihui{Stack Overflow (SO)} questions posted over a five-year period from 2008 to 2013 and derive five primary themes of energy-related questions (e.g., measurement).
-With the rapid shift in technologies and focus (e.g., the fast-growing IoT devices), practitioners may face different challenges in recent years.
-Different from their work, our work studies a larger set of questions that cover a longer period from 2008 to 2021.
-In addition, our work aims to answer different research questions, leading to different results and conclusions.
+Software plays a crucial role in ICT energy consumption~\citep{software2}.
+Energy-related issues affect every phase of the software lifecycle, including design, implementation, testing, and maintenance~\citep{software1}.
+Energy-efficient software can save energy, extend battery life, and enhance user experience~\citep{Pang}, helping mitigate the growing trend of global electricity consumption.
+Practitioners now view energy efficiency as a key software property and have demonstrated willingness to learn about energy issues in software development~\citep{Manotas}.

-In this work, we perform an empirical study on a carefully curated dataset of 985 energy-related questions on SO, in order to provide new perspectives on practitioners' perception of energy consumption.
-We combine qualitative and quantitative analyses to comprehend the intent behind the questions, the topics of the questions and their popularity, and the tag categories (e.g., hardware devices or OS) regarding which practitioners ask their energy-related questions. \bihui{The intentions behind the energy-related SO questions and the tag categories of the questions are not studied by~\citet{Pinto}.} Specifically, the following research questions are formulated to guide our work:
+A few empirical studies have been conducted to understand practitioners' perceptions of energy consumption.
+For instance, prior studies~\citep{Pang, Manotas} conduct online surveys with 122 and 464 practitioners, respectively, who self-identify as experienced developers and testers across various application domains.
+The studies find that 65\% of practitioners on Reddit recognize energy usage as a crucial factor in software quality~\citep{Pang}, and many are willing to sacrifice other requirements to reduce energy consumption~\citep{Manotas}.
+However, these studies only survey opinions rather than the concrete barriers practitioners face when developing energy-efficient software.
+The most similar work to ours is by~\citet{Pinto}, who study 325 Stack Overflow (SO) questions from 2008 to 2013 and identify five primary themes of energy-related questions (e.g., measurements and code design).
+Given rapid technological changes (e.g., IoT devices), practitioners likely face different challenges today than a decade ago, making the earlier studies less relevant to current practitioners.